 Our volunteers play important roles in several different aspects of our work, particularly our citizenship services, voter registration drives, and communications and events.
 Click on the area you’re interested in scroll down for details and contact information.

 Along with these opportunities, we gratefully accept volunteers who are willing to do behind-the-scenes work like data entry, record-keeping and other unglamorous but much-needed tasks.
 Or if you might be willing to staff a MIRA table at a community festival or event, we may soon set up a team to do that.
-If you’re interested in any of those options, please email Joel Rivera and put “volunteering” in the subject line.
+If you’re interested in any of those options, please email Kate Froehlich and put “volunteering” in the subject line.

 Please note that we are not a direct services organization; if you would like to help immigrants and refugees in a more personal way, please look at our list of members to find an opportunity that fits your interests, and contact them directly.
 Some have been swamped with volunteer requests in recent months, but many can still use your help.